Curi0usUser/ChaosArranity/README.md

 # ChaosArranity
 A mod that adds a few items and liquids, and a whole new tier of upgrades, along with arc.
 Made by Chickenloser and Oreo.

-Adds 73 new blocks, 3 items, 2 liquids, and 17 units, with plans to add even more.
+Adds 74 new blocks, 3 items, 2 liquids, and 18 units, with plans to add even more.

 # Credits
 Ideas and JSON by Oreo

 Sprites and JSON by CoinCaribou2070/Chickenloser

+Sprites made by Duvent

+Special Thanks to Skared Kat

 # Extras
 Join our Discord to report bugs, be notified of updates, or make suggestions.